YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Environment Variables
 --------------------------

-The operation of YottaDB is controlled by a number of environment variables, `described in the YottaDB Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/basicops.html#environment-variables>`_.
+The operation of YottaDB is controlled by a number of environment variables, described in the `YottaDB Administration and Operations Guide <../AdminOpsGuide/basicops.html#env-vars>`_.

-- The most important one is ``ydb_gbldir``, discussed above, which allows a process to access a global directory, which in turn allows it access the database (global variables).
+- The most important one is :code:`ydb_gbldir`, discussed above, which allows a process to access a global directory, which in turn allows it to access the database (global variables).

-- ``ydb_dir``, defaulting to ``$HOME/.yottadb`` if not set, is used by ``ydb_env_set`` to create a directory in a standard configuration for using YottaDB.
+- :code:`ydb_dir`, defaulting to :code:`$HOME/.yottadb` if not set, is used by :code:`ydb_env_set` to create a directory in a standard configuration for using YottaDB.
 Note that a directory in a standard configuration is just a convenience, as the environment variables allow YottaDB database files and routines to be placed just about anywhere on a system

 - Using YottaDB requires language specific environment variables

     - Environment variables for M programs include:

-      - The required ``ydb_routines`` environment variable provides a search path for YottaDB to execute M programs.
+      - The required :code:`ydb_routines` environment variable provides a search path for YottaDB to execute M programs.
-      - An optional ``ydb_chset`` environment variable to determine whether a process should operate in M mode or UTF-8 mode (defaulting to M mode).
-To choose UTF-8 mode, this must be set before sourcing ``ydb_env_set`` and a locale that is installed on the system must also be defined, e.g.: ``export ydb_chset=UTF-8 LC_CTYPE=C.utf8``
+      - An optional :code:`ydb_chset` environment variable to determine whether a process should operate in M mode or UTF-8 mode (defaulting to M mode).
+To choose UTF-8 mode, this must be set before sourcing :code:`ydb_env_set` and a locale that is installed on the system must also be defined, e.g.: :code:`export ydb_chset=UTF-8 LC_CTYPE=C.utf8`

     - Other languages will require their own environment variables.

-- The ``ydb_dist`` environment variable points to the location where YottaDB is installed.
+- The :code:`ydb_dist` environment variable points to the location where YottaDB is installed.
 If not set, YottaDB will set it so that code in the process, and child processes, can easily locate the directory where YottaDB is installed.

-The file ``ydb_env_set`` that is supplied with YottaDB, and which must be sourced rather than executed, attempts to provide reasonable default values:
+The file :code:`ydb_env_set` that is supplied with YottaDB, and which must be sourced rather than executed, attempts to provide reasonable default values:

 .. code-block:: bash